lujiefsi/CrashTuner/README.md

 1. We have write some unit tests in patches, you can change the source code to re-test them.
 2. We have provide a docker image to reproduce all new bugs, see  [document](TODO)  or [video](TODO) .
+3. if you want CrashTuner to improve your business distributed system reliability, please contact market@tianqisoft.cn, or 0574-87630862.

 ## Others